 Reed Award Judges

 SELC is grateful to the writers, journalists and environmental advocates who generously volunteer their time and talent to serve as judges for the Reed Environmental Writing Award.
-Judges for the 2021 contest were:
+Judges for the 2023 contest are:

 President and treasurer of the Chattanooga-based Lyndhurst Foundation and director of its Conservation and Physical Health and Education programs; executive director and secretary of the Riverview Foundation and former trustee and secretary of the Pathfinder Foundation; member of the Consultative Group on Biological Diversity, Land Trust Alliance, Southeastern Council of Foundations, and Timber Framers Guild; and former recipient of the SELC Dockery Award and Land Trust for the Little Tennessee Conservationist of the Year award.